“Let’s do the JERK!”

 Today we are using habanero peppers instead of scotch bonnets, as they are similar in their hotness profile and are much more readily available here in the States.

 The rest is a pretty simple affair.
 You can play around with the recipe.
 The brown sugar can be replaced with juice or pulp from oranges, nectarines, pineapples or mangos.
 Some even add a splash of dark rum!

 - Habenaro peppers – Your jerk could be as spicy or mild as you like.
 You can add more peppers, less peppers or none (oh, but use some… at least a half).
 The heat can be considerably less if you remove the seeds and the white segments, this way you get to enjoy just the right heat without missing out on the amazing flavors.
-Be careful handling these peppers (if you have gloves, wear them) and wash your hands once you finish dealing with them.

 - Green onion

 - Brown sugar

 You see, all those flavors in one jar… my eyes are already shining in anticipation for when I can just dip my finger to give it a taste.

 How to Make Jerk Marinade

 1. Blend large ingredients: Start by adding the larger bits; onion, green onion, garlic, ginger, habanero peppers, thyme into a blender or bullet.
 Give them a quick blend.